monarch-initiative/cookiecutter-monarch-ingest/README.md

 1. Update this `README.md` file with any additional information about the project.
 1. Add any appropriate documentation to the `docs` directory.

+> **Note:** After the GitHub Actions for deploying documentation runs, the documentation will be automatically deployed to GitHub Pages.
+> However, you will need to go to the repository settings and set the GitHub Pages source to the `gh-pages` branch, using the `/docs` directory.

 ## Project Structure

 Cruft/cookiecutter will create a project with the following structure: